-- Business Overview - Results of Operations - an analysis and comparison of our consolidated results of operations for the three and nine-month periods ended March 2, 2024 and February 25, 2023, as reflected in our unaudited consolidated statements of comprehensive income. - Liquidity, Financial Position and Capital Resources - a discussion of our primary sources and uses of cash for the nine-month periods ended March 2, 2024 and February 25, 2023, and a discussion of changes in our financial position.
+- Business Overview - Results of Operations - an analysis and comparison of our consolidated results of operations for the three and nine-month month periods ended March 2, 2024 August 31, 2024, and February 25, 2023 September 2, 2023, as reflected in our unaudited consolidated statements of comprehensive income. - Liquidity, Financial Position and Capital Resources - a discussion of our primary sources and uses of cash for the nine-month three month periods ended March 2, 2024 August 31, 2024 and February 25, 2023 September 2, 2023, and a discussion of changes in our financial position.